javascript-tutorial/en.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

 1. The `"use strict"` directive switches the engine to the "modern" mode, changing the behavior of some built-in features.
 We'll see the details later in the tutorial.
 2. Strict mode is enabled by placing `"use strict"` at the top of a script or function.
 Several language features, like "classes" and "modules", enable strict mode automatically.
 3. Strict mode is supported by all modern browsers.
-4. We recommended always starting scripts with `"use strict"`.
+4. Unless you're using modules, we recommended always starting scripts with `"use strict"`.
 All examples in this tutorial assume strict mode unless (very rarely) specified otherwise.